Find a Cheaper Electricity Provider and Save Money in 2025!

 • Better for the Environment

 Having a solar power battery means you’ll be able to take even more advantage of reducing your carbon footprint and Ireland's greenhouse gas emissions to hit our Paris Agreement targets.
-Solar panel batteries will also ensure you don’t have to rely on the grid as much and therefore reduce your non-renewable energy consumption.
-They make your solar panels much more beneficial!
+Solar panel batteries will also ensure you don’t have to rely on the grid as much and therefore reduce your impact on the environment.

 • Less Wasted Power

-With a solar power battery, you will be able to maximise your solar panels by being able to store the excess energy for later.
+With a solar power battery, you will be able to maximise the output of your solar panels by being able to store the excess energy for later.
 This is important since you won’t let as much renewable electricity go to waste.

 • Less Reliance on Energy Suppliers

 A solar panel battery will also reduce the amount of energy you use from your energy supplier.
-While meaning you won’t go off the national grid completely, you can still use the solar panel battery to reduce your electricity bills massively.
+While you won’t go off the national grid completely, you can still use the solar panel battery to reduce your electricity bills.

 • Backup Against Power Cuts